sairajB/wavePlay/README.md

 ## Usage

-To start using the Hand Gesture Control application:
+To start using the WavePlay application:

 1. Ensure your webcam is connected and working.
 2. Run the application: